-Tell me, what vectors do I get if I take combinations of the columns.
+Tell me what vectors do I get if I take combinations of the columns.
 Well, if I took the combination C=1, D=0 I would just get the first column.
 So that's a candidate.
-[1, 1, 1], I don't know where that is.
-Wherever [1, 1, 1] might be.
-I'm not too sure where to draw [1, 1, 1].
+I don't know where that is.
+Wherever might be.
+I'm not too sure where to draw .
 I want to go one there, one there and one there.
 Damn.
-Let's define that to be the vector [1, 1, 1] right there.
+Let's define that to be the vector right there.
 Wait.
-You let me put that up there and I didn't mean to, right? f should be zero, what, sorry? f was [1, 2, 3], yeah.
+You let me put that up there and I didn't mean to, right? f should be zero, what, sorry? f was , yeah.
 Damn!
 Don't let me make mistakes.
 These mistakes are permanent if you let them slide by.
 That's it, same point.
 I didn't have the point right in the first place so now it's just perfect.
 There it is.
-Before of course, if I had [0, 1, 3], I could've solved the equation.
-But with [1, 2, 3] I can't.
+Before of course, if I had I could've solved the equation.
+But with I can't.
 Here's the situation.
 This vector is not a combination of those two.
 Because the combinations of two vectors, what's the picture?
-If I try to draw, if I look at all combinations of two vectors, [1, 1, 1] which is that vector, [0, 1, 3] which is maybe this vector, let's just say.
+If I try to draw, if I look at all combinations of two vectors, which is that vector, which is maybe this vector let's just say.
+If I take the combinations of these two column vectors, what do I get?
+Now this is for everybody to know.
 If I take the combinations of two vectors here in three-dimensional space I get a plane.
 I get the plane that contains those vectors.
 So this I could call the column plane or the column space.
 This is all combinations of the columns.
 That's the same thing as saying this is all the f's that have exact solutions.

 So let's just see this picture.
 This particular right-hand side is not in the plane, right?
 That's my problem.
 This particular vector f points out of the plane.
-But if I change it a little, like if I change it to [1, 2, 4].
-Do you see that that would--?
-What's different now that I've changed it to [1, 2, 3] for a moment?
-What's different about [1, 2, 4]?
-Where is [1, 2, 4] in my picture?
-Do you see what's great about [1, 2, 4]?
+But if I change it a little, like if I change it to .
+Do you see that that would?
+What's different now that I've changed it to for a moment?
+What's different about ?
+Where is in my picture?
+Do you see what's great about ?
 It is a combination.
-Right?
-[1, 2, 4] is a combination, with C=1, D=1.
+Right? is a combination.
+With C=1, D=1.
 It would satisfy the equation.
-So where is [1, 2, 4] in my picture?
+So where is in my picture?
 It's in the plane.
 The plane are the heights that do lie on a straight line.
 So the plane are all the ones that I can get exactly.
-But this vector, these observations, [1, 2, 3], I couldn't get exactly.
-So let me-- In 30 seconds or less, let me tell you the best thing to do.
+But this vector, these observations, I couldn't get exactly.
+So let me, in 30 seconds or less, let me tell you the best thing to do.
 Or let you tell me the best thing to do.
 I have a right-hand side that's not in the plane.
 I can get my straight lines correspond to vectors, right-hand sides that are in the plane.
 So what do I do?
 I project.
 I take the nearest point that is the plane as my right-hand side.
 I project down.
-And it's that projection that's going to lead us to the equation that I'm shooting for, A transpose A u hat equals A transpose f.
+And it's that projection that's going to lead us to the equation that I'm shooting for, A transpose Au hat equals A transpose f.
 This comes from projecting f down into the plane where straight lines do work exactly.
 So there's an error here that I can't deal with.
 And there's a part here, the projection part, that I can deal with.
 This is important and it's fun and we'll come back to it Monday.
 Thanks for patience.